Halfwalker/ZFS-root/README.md

 * Uses [zfsbootmenu](https://github.com/zbm-dev/zfsbootmenu/) to handle the actual booting of the ZFS pool.
 * Can optionally clone the installed ROOT dataset as a rescue dataset.
 This will be selectable in the **zfsbootmenu** menu in the event the main ROOT dataset ever gets corrupted.
 * When using encryption it can also optionally install [dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) to allow remote unlocking of system. `ssh -p 222 root@<ip addr>`  **NOTE:** do not enable Dropbear for laptops - it wants to see the network in place, and if it's missing (usb-ethernet etc) then it will just sit and wait.
-* Can pre-populate the main user `~.ssh/authorized_keys` with a pubkey pulled from named users from github.
+* Can pre-populate the main user `~/.ssh/authorized_keys` with a pubkey pulled from named users from github.
 This will also pre-populate the *dropbear* _authorized_keys_ if encryption is used.
 * Optionally can install google_authenticator for the main user.
 This will prompt for a TOTP code on login via ssh if no ssh-key is used.
 The code and a QR code are displayed during initial config setup.
-* If a local *apt-cacher* system is available it will point `apt` to that to speed up package downloads.
+* If a local *apt-cacher* system is available you can point `apt` to that to speed up package downloads.
 * Memtest86+ included as a boot option.
-* Optionally can install [zrepl](https://zrepl.github.io/) with a base snapshot-only config to auto-snapshot the main and home datasets (see _/etc/zrepl_)
+* Optionally can install [zrepl](https://zrepl.github.io/) with a basic snapshot-only config to auto-snapshot the main and home datasets (see _/etc/zrepl_)
 * [Packer](https://developer.hashicorp.com/packer) config to generate a *qcow2* KVM disk image for testing or CI/CD

 *initramfs-tools* is NOT used, and is in fact disabled via `apt-mark hold initramfs-tools`.
 Instead *dracut* is used for managing the initramfs.